Gregory Bauer | Gordon S. Lang School of Business and Economics

 Find Related People by Keyword

-Dr. Greg Bauer is the Associate Dean, Strategic Partnerships and full Professor at the Gordon S. Lang School of Business and Economics.
+Dr. Greg Bauer is a full Professor at the Gordon S. Lang School of Business and Economics.
 Prior to joining Lang, Dr. Bauer was the Michael J. Barclay Alumni Professor and former Associate Dean of Full-Time Programs at the Simon Business School, University of Rochester.
 In that role he was responsible for admissions, academic affairs and career advice for the full-time MBA, MS in Finance, MS in Accounting, MS in Business Analytics and MS in Marketing Analytics programs.
 He created the Simon Integrated Student Experience and guided the development of the STEM MBA option.
 As a result of these efforts, the Simon Full Time MBA program was honoured as the “MBA program of the Year” in 2018 by Poets and Quants.
 The program moved up 16 places in one year on the 2019 Bloomberg Businessweek ranking to reach #29 overall and #4 for learning

 Bauer is a five-time winner of the Superior Teaching Award from the Simon MBA program and a multiple winner of awards from the Executive MBA program.
 In addition to teaching Macroeconomics, International Finance, and Capital Markets courses at the Rochester campus, he has developed courses on international financial markets for executive students in India.
 He helped develop the Simon MS Wealth Management program and delivered the Financial Markets and Investment Management course in Switzerland, Hong Kong and Singapore.